ar-kt02/NC-News-Frontend/README.md

 # NC-News - Social News Platform

-NC-News is designed as a responsive social news platform, allowing users to browse articles and engange through posting or deleting comments, as well as a likes or disliking content.
+NC-News is designed as a responsive social news platform, allowing users to browse articles and engange through posting or deleting comments, as well as likes or disliking content.
 It also featuers a login system, article sorting, and topic filtering.

 **Access the live application here**: [**NC-News**](https://katz-nc-news.netlify.app/articles)